diegoferesin/cse210-03/README.md

 ---

-Jumper is played accotding to the following rules.
+Jumper is played according to the following rules.

 The player starts the game with a parachute.
 In the game we will have a puzzle, the puzzle will be a secret word randomly chosen from a list, each turn the player will write a letter and try to guess one of the secret word's letter, if the guess is correct, the letter is reevaled! but if not... a line is cut on the player's parachute or in other words the player lose a live.
 The game is over if the player solved the puzzle or if the player has no more his parachute.